Grain marketing commentary

 Supply and demand tables for corn, soybeans, and wheat can be found at the following link:http://extension.missouri.edu/scott/S&DTables.aspx

-Update of the USDA August 12, Supply and Demand Report can be found at the following link: http://extension.missouri.edu/scott/USDA-Report.aspx
+Update of the USDA September 11, Supply and Demand Report can be found at the following link: http://extension.missouri.edu/scott/USDA-Report.aspx

-The old crop 2013-14 ending stocks were left unchanged, but the new crop ending stocks were increased only 7 million bushels to 1.808 billion and the trade estimate was 2.0 billion.
-Production was increased 172 million bushels due to the bump in corn yield.
-Use went up 100 million bushels with increases of 75 million bushels in feed, 70 million in Food, Seed, & Industry (50 million in ethanol), and 25 million in exports.
+The old crop 2013-14 ending stocks were left unchanged, but the new crop ending stocks were bumped up 193 million bushels to 2.002 billion bushels.
+This was 10 million less than the trade guess.
+Production was increased 363 million bushels due to the bump in the corn yield.
+Use went up 170 million bushels with increases of 75 million bushels in feed, 70 million in Food, Seed, & Industry (50 million in ethanol), and 25 million in exports.
 The season average price was cut 40 cents from $3.90 to $3.50.

 It is important for a cotton producer to remain in close contact with his cotton buyer to get the most current price quotes.